 It is our sincere endeavour to bring out the truth and mistakes may slip into our efforts.
 Whenever we are wrong, we say it openly and stand to correct the wrong stories.
-We inform our readers immediately about the correction and place the fact on social media platforms such as Twitter, Instagram, and Facebook.
+We inform our readers immediately about the correction and place the fact on social media platforms such as Twitter and WhatsApp.
 We are always open to constructive feedback and criticism from the readers and the public.

-While we strive to correct the stories immediately, in some cases the correction process may take minimum ten days to be processed, re-checked and re-published.
-However, it may take more time depending upon data search required for the story or in case of some unavoidable circumstances.
+While we strive to correct the stories immediately, in some cases the correction process may take a minimum of ten days to be processed, re-checked and re-published.
+However, it may take more time depending upon the data search required for the story or in case of some unavoidable circumstances.

-When this story was taken up for fact-checking, the origial tweet was made to disappear and a new planque revealing the name of the Unity Statue in Telugu language was available.
-Later, when original evidence appeared about the old planque without showing name in regional languages, we have duly corrected the story and made it clear to our readers on the page.
+1. The first version of the story headline: ‘Truth given Fake News cover-up, Chandrababu Naidu trolled for it’.
+When this story was taken up for fact-checking, the original tweet was made to disappear and a new plaque revealing the name of the Unity Statue in the Telugu language was available.
+Later, when original evidence appeared about the old plaque without showing name in regional languages, we have duly corrected the story and made it clear to our readers on the page.

 Corrected news report: